WeinaL/capital-quiz-app/README.md

   ```

 ## Notes
-- Ensure the `capitals.csv` file is present in the `server` directory.
+- Ensure the `capitals.json` file is present in the `server` directory.
 - The server currently reads data from the CSV file.
 Future versions may integrate a database for better scalability.

 ## License